ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 Previewing videos with Anamorphic desqueeze applied

 Open a video in single media view in ProCamera.
 Tap the anamorphic desqueeze button at the bottom right of the preview screen to switch between the normal aspect ratio and the desqueezed video.
 Once chosen, tap the Play button to view the video with the selected Anamorphic desqueeze factor.
+This only affects the presentation of the video in ProCamera, it does not alter/desqueeze the video file.

 Previewing and saving photos with Anamorphic desqueeze applied